maeyler/JS/PWA_EN.md

 (2) Add related icons -- Just one icon is enough.
 If a large icon (512x512) exists, it may be used as splash screen. <br>
-[A wonderful tool](https://favicon.io) made by John Sorrentino will be very useful to make a full set of icons of the desired sizes from image/emoji/text.
-(5 stars!)
+[This wonderful page](https://favicon.io) will be very useful to make a full set of icons of the desired sizes from image/emoji/text.

 ![JS icon](images/JS.png)